MandarGogate/av-challenge-website/challenge-data/data-spec.md

 [//]: # (Hint: credentials are the same as the ones used to download the noise dataset and the metadata. )

-The evaluation set will be released on the 15th of May.
+#The evaluation set will be released on the 15th of May.
+The evaluation dataset for the 2nd edition of the challenge can be downloaded [here](https://data.cstr.ed.ac.uk/cogmhear/protected/avsec2_evalset.tar).

+The credentials are the same used to download the train/dev noises.

+If you don't have access to the credentials, please register [here](https://challenge.cogmhear.org/#/getting-started/register).